oh-ok/oh-ok.github.io/_posts/2019-10-11-king_koopa.markdown

 Both these titles give off a real creepy vibe, with the music and the pace of the cuts, as well as the type jumping around always keeping you on your toes.

 After making that connection my interest was piqued, what else has he made?
 To be honest it would be impossible to go through and list all of them, and at that point I might as well just give you [his website](http://www.prologue.com/).
-So heres some of my favourite movies/games that hes designed for:
+So heres some of my favorite movies/games that hes designed for:

 * [The Mummy](http://www.prologue.com/portfolio/the-mummy/)
 * [Resident Evil 2](http://www.prologue.com/portfolio/residentevil-2/)